TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-core/src/components/selectPendingTransactionsByActiveWallet.md

 `T`[]

-An array of pending transactions associated with the given wallet.
+An array of pending transactions for the given wallet.